ckormanyos/real-time-cpp/readme.txt

 can be found in the directory ref_app and its subdirectories.

-To get started with the reference application, start Visual Studio(R) 2012 and open the solution ref_app_vs2012.sln.
-Select the desired configuration and then rebuild the entire solution.
+To get started with the reference application, start Visual Studio(R) 2012 (or later) and open the solution ref_app_vs2012.sln.
+Select the desired configuration.
+Then rebuild the entire solution.
 Note that the build in Visual Studio(R) makes heavy use of cross development using a project workspace of type "external makefile" to invoke GNUmake (via batch file) in combination with several makefiles.

 Upon successful build, the build results, such as the HEX-files, map files, etc., will be placed in the bin directory.